Jose Herrera Player Props: Diamondbacks vs. Nationals

 Jose Herrera At The Plate

-- In 38.1% of his games this year (eight of 21), Herrera has picked up at least one hit, and in four of those games (19.0%) he recorded multiple hits.
+- In eight of 21 games this season (38.1%) Herrera has picked up a hit, and in four of those games he had more than one (19.0%).

 - He has not homered in his 21 games this season.